tlouwers/STM32F4-DISCOVERY/drivers/drivers/I2C/README.md

-# Description
+# I2C
 I2C peripheral driver class.

+## Description
 Intended use is to provide an easier means to work with the I2C peripheral.
 This class assumes the pins to use for the I2C are already configured.

-# Requirements
+## Requirements
-* ST Microelectronics STM32F407G-DISC1 (can be ported easily to other ST microcontrollers)
+- ST Microelectronics STM32F407G-DISC1 (can be ported easily to other ST microcontrollers)
-* C++11 is assumed
+- C++11
-* Pins already configured for I2C
+- Pins already configured for I2C

-# Notes
+## Notes
 Master only.
 Only 7-bit address.
 The callbacks are called within ISR context.
 This class assumes the HAL has set NVIC_PRIORITYGROUP_4.

-# Examples
+If you happen to find an issue, and are able to provide a reproducible scenario I am happy to have a look.
+If you have a fix, or a refactoring that would improve the code please let me know so I can update it.

+## Example
 ```cpp
 // Declare the class (in Application.hpp for example):
 I2C mI2C;